 Sometimes an interviewer will come across a resume and see something that catches their eye.
 Maybe it’s the educational background of the person, or maybe they have something in common with them.
 Almost immediately, this positive bias towards the candidate colors and overshadows the rest of their performance – even if their actual skills test or interview is subpar.
 And on the flip side, sometimes a negative first and superficial impression can lead interviewers to overlook candidates who would be exceptional workers.
 First impressions are just one step – a hiring process should aim to go beyond that.

 When a job posting is created, an organization typically has a budget or salary range in mind.
 Yet too many companies refuse to share this information.
 While it’s understandable that you don’t necessarily want everyone to expect the highest end of the range that might be reserved for exceptional and experienced candidates, hiding this information puts off a lot of candidates who don’t want to spend their time applying or interviewing only to find out that your expectations have a five-figure difference.

 There’s often a disconnect between who writes and manages a job listing and who actually has day-to-day insight into what’s needed for the role, what the job actually looks like in practice, and what’s critical vs. “nice to have.”
 If there’s a substantial gap between what’s written and what the role actually is, even if you find someone who meets the qualifications down to the smallest detail, they won’t necessarily excel in (or be happy and eager to stay in) the role.

-An HRIS that Empowers Employees – Remind HR that onboarding is a key piece of long term employee engagement and retention.
-Having a digital HRIS where employees are empowered to update their own info, see all their payroll info, time tracking, benefits plans in the same place make it so that there are no surprises for them and they are constantly in the loop.
+An HRIS that Empowers Employees – Remind HR that onboarding is a key piece of long-term employee engagement and retention.
+Having a digital HRIS where employees are empowered to update their own info, see all their payroll info, time tracking, and benefits plans in the same place makes it so that there are no surprises for them and they are constantly in the loop.
 It also makes it easy for HR to manage any promotions or salary changes as a result of the reviews.